For those looking to rent property out, they need to be aware that ‘buy to let’ mortgages are very different to normal residential loans.

-Buy to let mortgages are very different to normal residential loans.
-The term ‘buy to let’ refers to buying a property to let out to tenants.
-The main aim of buying property to rent out is to make a commercial profit, whether this is from the rental or the growth in value of the property.
-Consequently mortgages taken for this purpose are treated as commercial borrowing by lenders and the Financial Conduct Authority, and so the FCA only regulates very few of them as you are deemed to be in business, whereas the FCA looks to protect ordinary consumers.
-This means that many buy to let borrowers are not afforded the same protection from poor advice that normal residential loans receive.
+Consequently, mortgages taken for this purpose are treated as commercial borrowing by lenders and the Regulator, the Financial Conduct Authority.
+The FCA regulates very few of them as you are deemed to be in business, whereas the FCA looks to protect ordinary consumers.
+Therefore, most buy to let borrowers are not given the same protection from poor advice that normal residential loans receive.

 MOST FORMS OF BUY TO LET MORTGAGE ARE NOT REGULATED BY THE FINANCIAL CONDUCT AUTHORITY.

-The buy to let mortgages which do come under FCA regulation are those where more than 40% of the property is used or will be used by the borrower or a member of the borrower’s immediate family as a residence.
+Buy to let mortgages which are regulated include those where more than 40% of the property is used or will be used by the borrower or a member of the borrower’s immediate family as a residence.
 These are referred to as ‘Consumer Buy To Let mortgages’ and are assessed as if they were normal residential mortgages.

 - Maximum loans are around 75% – 80% of the property value.
 To understand why, see our page on buy to let mortgage LTV’s.

-- Some schemes offer high flexibility – allowing you to pay off lump sums, underpay and take temporary payment holidays – which can be useful if you suffer temporary periods when you cannot get a tenant
+- Some schemes offer high flexibility, allowing you to pay off lump sums, underpay and take temporary payment holidays.
+This can be useful if you suffer temporary periods when you cannot get a tenant.

-- Lenders are comfortable with loans to older borrowers, whereas residential mortgage lenders generally like the loans to be repaid by retirement
+- Lenders are comfortable with older borrowers, whereas residential mortgage lenders generally like the loans to be repaid by retirement.

-Whether you are buying just one property to rent or have a portfolio to manage, it is wise to have current buy to let mortgages explained by a competent and experienced adviser such as Andy Wilson.
-There have been recent changes in lending criteria, and Andy will have an up to date knowledge of the schemes available.
+If you are, or plan to become, a landlord you should have buy to let mortgages explained by a competent, experienced adviser such as Robert Drury.
+There have been many recent changes in lending criteria, and Robert has up to date knowledge of the schemes available.

-Please use the ‘Contact Andy’ form below to request more information.
+Please use the ‘Contact Us’ form below to request more information.